Sarmuns/SkillList/README.md

 ## 🚀 Installing the Skill list

-To install the skill list, follow you'll need react native already configurated in your machine after that enter the project folder and run the following commands:
+To install the skill list, first you'll need react native already configured in your machine after that enter the project folder and run the following commands:

 ```